kamry-bowman/front-end-project-week/README.md

 # Lambda Notes Front End

-The Lambda Notes web applciation was built out as part of my full stack web development application at Lambda School.
+The Lambda Notes web application was built out as part of my full stack web development application at Lambda School.
 We were given design files ([seen here](front-end-project-designs)), and everything else was up to us.
 I relished the opportunity to get as close to pixel perfect as I could, and got pretty darn close if I say so myself.

 ## Site